johnseazer/aba/README.md

 # ABA

-Alignment-Based Approach for automatic modernization of abach texts from the 16th to the 18th century
+Alignment-Based Approach for automatic modernization of french texts from the 16th to the 18th century

 ## Install